 Equation 1.46 represents the mathematical model of the measurement.

-For the example of the table, the area A is the target quantity and the output of the model.
+In the table example, the area A is the target quantity and output of the model.
 It can be calculated with the input quantities by multiplying the length of both sides a,b:

 A=a∙b